 2. Bermuda Grass Thrives in the Sun

 Bermuda grass is a species that loves open, sunny areas.
 If your lawn lacks any shade, then you can expect Bermuda grass to thrive.
 Once established in your lawn, Bermuda grass quickly spreads out radially.
 You will likely begin to see large green patches in your lawn as the seasons change and other grasses become stressed by drought or heat.

 3. Bermuda Grass Requires More Control & Maintenance

 Because this type of grass grows rather quickly, its control and maintenance are essential.
 If you’re thinking about planting this type of grass, then you’ll want to seed it in early spring, right after the last frost.
 Yet, if you’re looking for control and maintenance of this grass, then you need natural solutions that won’t harm the rest of your lawn.

 Work With Nature, Not Against It

 At Nature’s Select Piedmont, we understand that a healthy lawn starts below the surface.
-We help treat Bermuda grass with an integrated approach based on biological principles rather than chemicals.
+We help treat Bermuda grass by practicing an integrated approach that uses biologically based nutrients to restore soil health and encourage growth sustainably.
 If you’re looking for a team of experts that can help with lawn disease care, pest control, tree and shrub diseases, then give us a call.
 We proudly treat lawns all across Piedmont, Greensboro, High Point, and Kernersville, NC.
 Contact us today at (336) 544-4554.